dannyycwang/SankeyXplus/README.md

-# SankeyX with Intent Dynamics
+# SankeyX with Dynamic States

 Interactive Streamlit app to visualize clickstream sequences as a **Sankey diagram** with **dynamic customer intent timelines**, **SHAP‑weighted flows**, outcome → **utility**, and optional **AI explanations** via a local Ollama LLM.